Active Record Migrations

 6removes the

-string column and adds an index on it.
-Finally it renames theupccode
+descriptionandnamecolumns, creates apart_numberstring column and adds an index on it.
+Finally it renames theupccodecolumn.Changing Columns

 Like the

-method are used specifically to change a not null constraint and default values of a column.change_column_null :products, :name, false change_column_default :products, :approved, from: true, to: false
+change_column,the[change_column_null](https://api.rubyonrails.org/v7.0.4/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html#method-i-change_column_null)and[change_column_default](https://api.rubyonrails.org/v7.0.4/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html#method-i-change_column_default)method are used specifically to change a not null constraint and default values of a column.change_column_null :products, :name, false change_column_default :products, :approved, from: true, to: false1

 2This sets